Recap: Doctor Who S29 E9 "The Family of Blood"

 - Disapproving Look:

 - The Doctor's permanent emotion during the climax, sometimes edging into Death Glare.
-Doesn't help that he looks right at the camera more than once.

 - Joan's similar adopts this look when the Doctor returns, cheerfully offering to let her travel with him, whilst completely overlooking all the mayhem and death he's left in his wake.

-- Disintegrator Ray: The Family's hand weapon.
+- Disintegrator Ray: The Family's hand weapon; one zap and the target is dust.

 - Dissonant Serenity: Son Of Mine (pictured above) still wears his shit-eating grin after being frozen in time, and recounts his and his family's Fate Worse Than Death rather stoically.